Trejoivan/Trejoivan.github.io/README.md

 -

 ----
+Software Engineer with the passion and determination to problem solve and utilize the most effective solution and willing to lead teams to implement the proper procedures.
+I strive for adaptability and willingness to learn from those more experienced but have no issue tackling difficult or seemingly impossible tasks regardless of my skill-set level.

-A student Software Engineer that is in the growing procesing of coding up skynet.
+Currently in the process of coding up skynet.
 So far I have a program repeating 'Hasta la vista, baby!', so needless to say we're getting somewhere.

 I have an abundance of self-learning experience and I am currently attending a great military and military-spouse bootcamp called Code Platoon.
 I will be graduating on May 13, 2022 and will be open for work around June 2022.